-Music History: Bach to Modernity A Mus 332
+Mus 332 Music History: Classical Period to Modernity A

-Survey of the development of art music in Western history from the time of J.S.
-Bach to the present, including the social functions of music and the relationship between secular and ecclesiastical, vocal and instrumental music.
+Survey of the development of art music in Western history from the early classical period to the present, including the social functions of music and the relationship between secular and ecclesiastical, vocal and instrumental music.
 Prerequisite: Mus 202 or consent of instructor.